nic-dgl103/Exercise-3---CSS-Essentials/README.md

     * An inline style rule

 ### Step 4: Format and add comments
-1. Use the Prettier VSCode extension to format your code.
+1. Use the Prettier VSCode extension to format your code (Right-click > Format document)
 2. Add a few comments to explain your HTML and CSS code and highlight anything of interest.

 ### Step 5: Check for errors
-1. Use the VSCode HTMLHint extension in VS Code and the browser inspect tools to help you troubleshoot errors.
+1. Use the VSCode HTMLHint extension and the browser inspect tools to help you troubleshoot errors.
 2. Validate your HTML code to check for errors: https://validator.w3.org/#validate_by_upload.
 Take a screenshot of the results.
 3. Validate your CSS code to make sure that it is correct: https://jigsaw.w3.org/css-validator/ for CSS.
 Take a screenshot of the results.